 Vietnam veteran.

-Why, you can't criticize Kerry.
+You can't criticize Kerry.

-And the same thing with Murtha.
+And the same thing with Merthyr.

-Plus he's old.
+Plus, he's old.

-He's he get he's infallible because he's a seasoned citizen and he's an ex-Marine, been in Congress 32 years.
+He's infallible because he's a seasoned citizen, and he's an ex-Marine.

-Can't attack Jack Murtha.
+You can't attack Jack Murtha.

 We must listen to people like Jack Murtha.

-I have an extremely high regard for the military.
+Part of what I was saying, Rush, I have an extremely high regard for the military.

 I have thanked more veterans and current service people than I could ever begin to tell you.